 This low-maintenance honey brown ombre look was created by hairstylist Olivia Hyska of Sturgis, MI.
-“The honey brown strands and caramel tones flow so nicely with a natural base color.
+“The honey brown strands and caramel highlights flow so nicely with a natural base color.
 This color has lots of options for hairstyles, but the best is a soft wave,” she notes.

 For women who are considering this kind of hair color, Hyska wants you to know you won’t get that harsh demarcation line, so you’ll only need a few color appointments.

 “This is a good introduction if you are looking to go lighter, especially for brunettes,” she adds.
 “A glaze is a great in-between service to freshen up the color.”

 Use a color-safe hydrating shampoo and conditioner.
 Heat protection is also very important for those lightened ends.

 #26: Honey Brown Highlights on Dark Hair

 These are honey blonde highlights on dark brown hair.
 You get the elements of being blonde through highlights and balayage while still playing off of the natural color.

 “The beauty of this honey blonde hair color is its ability to be low-maintenance, which makes it work for almost anyone,” says stylist Amber Young of Encinitas, CA.

 Young believes the most ideal woman for this dark honey brown hair would want to keep her natural level 4-6 base color and enhance it with some highlighting.
 It’s important to start with strong, healthy hair that can withstand the lightening process.

 “Dark hair with honey-brown hair color does require some TLC at home because of the lightning,” says Young.
 “You should be using salon-grade products at home to maintain the integrity of the hair.
 A Sulfate-free shampoo, a moisturizing conditioner, a heat protectant spray, and a nourishing oil are all staples for a look like this.
 Washing only two to three times per week is also crucial to maintaining the health and vibrancy.”